Wedding Mother of the Bride Photos You’ll Want to Save Forever

 Trust us when we say you'll want this shot in your wedding album!

 There's something almost magical about mirror photography – it adds depth, creates interesting compositions, and often captures emotions you might miss otherwise.
-Stand in front of a beautiful mirror with your mom behind you, both of you looking at your reflection, or have her looking at you while you gaze at yourself.
+These mother-daughter wedding photos are among the most requested styles: stand in front of a beautiful mirror with your mom behind you, both of you looking at your reflection, or have her look at you while you gaze into your own eyes.

 Whether she's fixing your hair, adjusting your jewelry, or just taking a moment to admire you in your wedding dress, these shots create visual storytelling that's hard to replicate any other way.
 The mirror becomes a window into this intimate moment between you two.